jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-configuration.md

     interface and set the `security-peer-auth-init` property in `gemfire.properties` as described in [Implementing
     Authentication](https://geode.apache.org/docs/guide/1.15/managing/security/implementing_authentication.html)
-    of the VMware GemFire User Guide.
+    of the [vmware-gemfire-name] User Guide.

 5. (SSL) Then, you must create Java KeyStore (jks) files for both the keystore and truststore used to configure the SSL Socket.

-6. (SSL) Configure the Java KeyStores using the VMware GemFire `ssl-keystore` and `ssl-truststore` properties in `gemfire.properties`.
+6. (SSL) Configure the Java KeyStores using the [vmware-gemfire-name] `ssl-keystore` and `ssl-truststore` properties in `gemfire.properties`.